What is CCL?

 The CCL Organizing Academy's Advanced Organizing Seminar & Intensive is a course for experienced organizers to read, reflect, and explore ways to deepen their analysis and practice of community organizing.
 It is designed to help experienced organizers get to the next level and dig deep into institutional and individual opportunities for growth.

-The Advanced Organizing Seminar will run from January to June 2024 and consist of monthly group sessions.
-The Seminar will consist of 6 sessions - meeting once a month from January to June 2023.
-Participants will meet on in person from 10am-1pm on selected Fridays.
+The Advanced Organizing Seminar will run from January to June 2025 and consist of monthly group sessions.
+Participants will meet in person from 10am-1pm on selected Fridays.

 We will also offer the Intensive, which offers 1-1 personal sessions for Seminar participants who want additional support.